Cubro OTs, left to right: Bonnie Chapman, Sophie Lister, Sharon Woodward

 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
 We believe that helping people to do what they want and need to do, is a pretty cool occupation.
 This OT week, we chat to one of our OTs Sharon Woodward, and find out why she chose this career path.

-What lead you to choose a career in Occupational Therapy?
 I have always wanted to be in a profession that helps others specifically helping others achieve their goals.
 I was also interested in cognition along with physical development and OT fitted in with my interests..
-Occupational Therapy provides a practical, hands-on career that helps people in all stages of life and that’s something that really appealed to me
+Occupational Therapy provides a practical, hands-on career that helps people in all stages of life and that’s something that really appealed to me.

 I’m lucky in that as an OT team, we’re all really passionate about keeping our skills fresh.
 One way we do this is by investing time in developing education and training pieces that we share with the industry.
 My most recent insight piece is a video designed to help assist OTs with prescribing equipment for bariatric clients.
 I also try to attend industry events where possible and really enjoyed connecting with other OTs at OTNZ’s conference earlier this month.
 I believe there is so much we can learn from each other.

 I’m a very sociable person and enjoy making friends at work, so that makes coming to work fun.
 I also have a 1-year old son who keeps me on my toes at home.
 Before I know it, I’ve switched off from work into mum-mode.
 As OTs, I think at times it can be difficult to switch off at times, especially when we’re so passionate about helping clients.
 It’s important we remember to take time out for ourselves too.